anusha-murali/anusha-murali.github.io/np.md

 Let's consider the backward direction.
 Suppose $G$ contains an independent set $S$ of size $k$.
 Each vertex in $S$ must lie in a different clause triangle.
 Suppose we assign the value TRUE to each literal in $S$; because contradictory literals are connected by edges, this assignment is consistent.
 There may be variables $x$ such that neither $x$ nor $\neg{x}$ corresponds to a vertex in $S$; we can set these variables to any value we like.
 Because $S$ contains one vertex in each clause triangle, each clause in $\Phi$ contains (at least) one TRUE literal.
 We conclude that $\Phi$ is satisfiable.

+Transforming the 3CNF formula $\Phi$ into the graph $G$ takes polynomial time.
+Therefore, if we could solve the Maximum Independent Set problem in polynomial time, then we could also solve 3-SAT in polynomial time.
+But that would imply P = NP, which is ridiculous!
+We conclude that the Maximum Independent Set problem is NP-hard.

 ***
 # Approximation Algorithms